Choosing the best web host for your website can be a confusing process and not one you should take lightly.

-Before you start shopping for web hosts, sit down and outline what you need from a website hosting.
+Before you start shopping for web hosts, sit down and outline what you need from a web host.
 Consider the following questions:

-One of the most important things to consider when choosing a website hosting is the host’s reliability and uptime scores.
+One of the most important things to consider when choosing a web host is the host’s reliability and uptime scores.
 Obviously, you want your site to be operating as often as possible.
 Even a few minutes of downtime per day can lead to lost revenue and a poor customer experience.

 While no host can guarantee their servers will be active 100 percent of the time, there are many companies that boast uptimes of 99.5 percent and higher.
 Avoid hosting companies that report anything below 99 percent.

 In addition to uptime, you’ll want to choose a host with fast servers.
 There are plenty of ways to speed up your website, but if your site is on a slow server, it doesn’t matter how many other tweaks you make to it; it will always be slow.